lumi-a/masters-thesis/thesis.typ

 For each problem, we first used FunSearch to find an instance the algorithm performed badly on.
 Afterwards, we analyzed and tuned the found programs by hand, until we ended up with an instance that was simple and symmetrical enough to lend itself to theoretical analysis, leading to the results in @table-results.

-== Structure of This Thesis
+== Structure of this Thesis
 In @section-problems-definitions, we introduce the four optimisation-problems, the specific questions we want to make progress on, and the prior results on these questions.
 The four subsections are independent of each other, they can be read in any order.

-In @section-funsearch, we introduce local-search, motivate FunSearch, and give implementation-details for each of the four problems: Both local-search and FunSearch require evaluating $f(v)$ many times, which usually requires calculating the optimal-solution to some NP-hard problem.
+In @section-funsearch, we introduce local-search, motivate FunSearch, present ablations for different hyper-parameters, and give implementation-details for each of the four problems: Both local-search and FunSearch require evaluating $f(v)$ many times, which usually requires calculating the optimal-solution to some NP-hard problem.

 In @section-results, we show the instances found by FunSearch, how we tuned them into ones that lend themselves to mathematical analysation, and then conduct that mathematical analysation by giving proofs for the above results.
 For the gasoline-problem, we did not manage to find a proof, but provide empirical evidence instead.
 These four subsections can also be read in any order.
 We finally list the problems that we failed to make progress on.